Brian-ED/rayed-bqn/README.md

 I owe credit to [@nulldatamap](https://gist.github.com/nulldatamap) for showing a lovely [example](https://gist.github.com/nulldatamap/30b10389bf91d6f25bb262da9c9e9709) to get me started with using FFI for BQN, and for making it easy to start with making this library.

 # Ideas
-Add a config file for info such as raylib location and such.
+Add a config file for info such as Raylib location and such.
 Possible ones are:
-"raylibSource/lib/libraylib.so"  windows
+"raylibSource/lib/libraylib.so" Windows
-"raylibSource/lib/raylib.dll"    linux
+"raylibSource/lib/raylib.dll" Linux